py-lidbox/lidbox/examples/common-voice/README.md

 6. Extract language embeddings from the x-vector model and train Gaussian Naive Bayes from `scikit-learn`:

         lidbox train-embeddings -v config.xvector-NB.yaml
+    Some samples of the extracted embeddings/vectors from both the training and test set can be found as PNG images in `./lidbox-cache/naive_bayes/common-voice-4-embeddings/figures`.

-If you only need the embeddings, you can use your own [script](/../../issues/4#issuecomment-652900027).
+If you want to do some other experiments with the embeddings, you can extract them as NumPy arrays with your own [script](./scripts/get_embeddings.py).

 ### Extra